pkovarynng/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 In line 400 in my `p2.py` I call my `fit_polynomial()` function that fits a 2nd order polynomial on the left and right lane lines.
-This is done by collecting the pixel points of the lines first, then calling the `np.polyfit()` function for each array of pixel points separately.
+This is done by collecting the pixel points of the lines first, then calling the `np.polyfit()` function for each of the two arrays of pixel points separately.
 To illustrate the result of this, I inserted the following image:

 ![alt text][image5]

 The yellow lines are the fitted polynomials.
-The pixel points of the left and the right lanes that were considered when fitting the polynomial are in red and in blue, respectively.
-The points were collected using the sliding window technique learned in this curse.
+The pixel points of the left and the right lanes that were considered for the polynomials are in red and in blue, respectively.
+The points in the above image were collected using the sliding window technique learned in this curse.

 The sliding window technique uses a histogram.
-In addition to using only the bottom half of the binary image for the histogram, as seen in the lectures, I also used a side margin.
-This can be seen from line 225 through 227 in `p2.py` in the `find_lane_pixels()` function.
+In addition to using only the bottom half of the binary image for the histogram, as I saw in the lectures, I used a side margin also.
+This can be seen from line 225 through 227 in the file `p2.py` in the `find_lane_pixels()` function.

 When processing the video, the sliding window technique is used only for the first frame.
-From the next frame on, the pixel points for the new polynomial are collected from a hard-coded margin of 50 pixels around the previous polynomial.
+From the next frame on, the pixel points for the new polynomials are collected from a hard-coded margin of 50 pixels around the previous polynomials.
 This is implemented by the `search_around_poly()` function in my `p2.py` file.

-The decision if there is a previous polynomial to be used and which of the two functions mentioned above should be called is made in function `get_lane_line_pixels` in my `p2.py` file.
+The decision about which of the two functions mentioned above should be called is made in function `get_lane_line_pixels` in my `p2.py` file.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.